The estate is located in the municipality of Mertesdorf-Lorenzhof directly on the Ruwer in the German wine-growing region Moselle

-, The Karlsmühle is considered the oldest stone mill north of the Alps.
-Nearby you could find remains of buildings that suggest a Roman mill.
-The Romans sawed here from Italy brought in marble and shell limestone slabs for the magnificent buildings in Trier.
+, The Karlsmühle is the oldest stone mill north of the Alps.
+Nearby there were remains of buildings that suggest a Roman mill.
+The Romans sawed marble and shell limestone brought in from Italy for the magnificent buildings in Trier.
 The Roman poet Ausonius

-(310-395) describes in his around 370 resulting poem "Mosella" a boat trip on the Moselle and its tributaries.
-In it, he also reports of the Ruwer: The Ruwer turns in vortex swirling the grain-grinding stones and pulls the screeching saws through smooth marble blocks
+(310-395) describes in his poem "Mosella", written around 370, a boat trip on the Moselle and its tributaries.
+In it he also reports about Ruwer: Ruwer turns the grain-grinding stones in dizzy whirls and pulls the screeching saws through smooth marble blocks

 .
-From 1457 the mill was owned by the monastery of St. Maximin in Trier.
-Johann Karl acquired it in 1803 at the dissolution of the monastery and gave it the present name.
-Since then, the family and their descendants have been growing wine.
-In 1889, Peter married Geiben into the family, whose eponymous grandson manages the estate since the late 1970s.
-The property also includes a hotel, which is currently leased.
+From 1457 the mill was owned by the St. Maximin monastery in Trier.
+Johann Karls acquired it in 1803 when the monastery was dissolved and gave it its current name.
+Since that time, the family and their descendants have been wine-growing.
+In 1889 Peter Geiben married into the family, whose grandson of the same name has been running the estate since the late 1970s.
+The property also includes a hotel that is currently leased.

 The vineyards cover 12.5 hectares of vineyards in the individual layers Kehrnagel

-(Chasuble), as well as the owner-owned very steep terraced slopes Felslay and Mäuerchen (Lorenzhof).
-The wines of the latter two individual layers are but mostly under the collective name Lorenz Höfer
+(Chasuble), as well as the very steeply terraced slopes Felslay and Mäuerchen (Lorenzhof), which are owned exclusively.
+The wines of the latter two individual layers are mostly under the collective name Lorenz Höfer

 marketed.
-The vineyards are largely with the Riesling (11 ha), as well as smaller amounts Müller-Thurgau, Pinot Blanc, Dornfelder, Pinot Noir and the special Moselle variety Elbling
+The majority of the vineyards are made with Riesling (11 ha), as well as smaller amounts of Müller-Thurgau, Pinot Blanc, Dornfelder, Pinot Noir and the special Moselle variety Elbling

 planted.
-The Rieslings are usually spontaneously fermented with the natural yeasts and largely dry and semi-dry expanded.
-In weather-appropriate years also ice wines and Trockenbeerenauslese be pressed.
-It also produces bottled fermented sparkling wine.
+The Rieslings are usually fermented spontaneously with the natural yeasts and are largely dry and semi-dry.
+When the weather is suitable, ice wines and dried berries are also pressed.
+Bottle-fermented sparkling wine is also produced.